0xch4z/selectr/docs/key-path-notation.md

 KEY_PATH = (IDENTIFIER)?
 (INDEX_EXPRESSION | ATTRIBUTE_EXPRESSION)*
 ```

-Key-path notation is interpreted as a chain of attribute or index expressions as a means of traversing data.
+Key-path notation is interpreted as a chain of attribute and index expressions as a means of traversing data.
 As such, there are only two types of literals: String literals and Integer literals.
 These value types are meant to be used in index expressions.

-If the first expression is an attribute expression, the dot can be ommited (leaving just the identifier).
+If the first expression is an attribute expression, the dot can be omitted (leaving just the identifier).

 #### Examples: